vekatze/neut/book/src/terms.md

 ### Note

-As you can see from its semantics, an `exact` is just a shorthand of a "hole-application".
+As you can see from its semantics, an `exact` is just a shorthand of a "hole-application" that fills in implicit parameters.

 ## ADT Formation